function61/hautomo/pkg/ezstack/ezhub/README.md

 SUBSYSTEM=="tty", ATTRS{idVendor}=="0451", ATTRS{idProduct}=="16a8", ATTRS{serial}=="__0X00124B001CDC5B21", SYMLINK="ttyUSB.CC2531-ezhub2", OWNER="pi"
 ```

-NOTE: replace serials numbers with your own.
+NOTE: replace serial numbers with your own.
 You can find them with:

 ```
 $ udevadm info -a -n /dev/ttyACM0 | grep serial
 ```

+You might want to restart to verify that device got assigned the correct path.

 Quickstart